Catastrophic Injury

 Frequently Asked Questions

-All Cannella Snyder’s catastrophic injury cases are handled on a contingency basis.
+All of Cannella Snyder’s catastrophic injury cases are handled on a contingency basis.
 That means you pay nothing out of pocket to retain the firm or for expenses incurred during the case.
 We get paid only if there is a recovery.
-If there is, we receive a percentage of the recovery and recoup the expenses we paid.
-At Cannella Snyder, there are no upfront costs or consultation fees.
-And if there is no recovery, you owe the firm nothing.